hani1karam/Photos_Challenge/README.md

 # Photos_Challenge
-this simple demo to clean Architecture MVVM
+this simple demo to clean Architecture MVVM-C

 # screen of the app